Created on 02-08-2017 09:55 PM - edited 04-14-2020 03:27 PM

 *** This is the exact reason why as a best practice you should avoid co-locating your content repository with any of the other nifi repositories.
 It should be isolated to a disk(s) that will not affect other applications or the OS should it fill to 100%.

-The default configuration values are shown below:
+The default configuration value is shown below:

 The purpose of content claims is to make the most efficient use of disk storage.
 This is especially true when dealing with many very small files.

 The configured max appendable size tells NiFi at what point should NiFi stop appending additional content to an existing content claim before starting a new claim.
-It does not mean all content ingested by NiFi must be smaller then 10 MB.
+It does not mean all content ingested by NiFi must be smaller than 10 MB.
 It also does not mean that every content claim will be at least 10 MB in size.